 If you require urgently needed services, please go to the nearest urgent care center.
-As a member of Elevate Medicare Select (HMO) you are covered at any urgent care in the US.
+As a member of Elevate Medicare Choice (HMO D-SNP) you are covered at any urgent care in the US.

-Our plan does not cover emergency services, urgently needed services, nor any other services for care received outside of the United States and its territories.
+Our plan does not cover emergency services, urgently needed services, or any other services for care outside of the United States and its territories.